OWRC/monitoring/index.md

 Groundwater information is collected on an on-going basis at various locations within the program study area.

 This information includes groundwater levels, groundwater temperature and chemical analyses.
+Pumping volumes are also measured and recorded at the municipal pumping wells.
 Within the study area there are three main groundwater monitoring networks:
 1. ORMGP monitoring network;
 2. Provincial Groundwater Monitoring Network (PGMN) operated by the Ontario Ministry of the Environment and partner Conservation Authorities; and
 3. Monitoring by municipalities (York, Peel, Durham) associated with water supply from groundwater sources.